stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ---

-# Memory Allocation
+## Memory Allocator

-## Allocator
+### Allocator

-The process of allocating memory for the vertex buffer will be largely replicated for images when we address textures in the next chapter - so we encapsulate memory allocation into the following helper class:
+The process of allocating the memory for the buffer will be largely replicated when we address textures in the next chapter - so we encapsulate memory allocation into the following helper:

 ```java
 public class MemoryAllocator {